bhuvanesh-m-dev/solar-system/README.md

 Follow these simple steps to explore the Solar System locally.

 ### 🔧 Prerequisites
-A modern web browser (Chrome, Edge, Firefox, or Brave) with JavaScript enabled.
+A modern web browser (Chrome, Edge, Firefox, or Brave, etc) with JavaScript enabled.

 ### 🪄 Installation